MediaComem/comem-archidep/ex/unix-pipeline.md

 <!-- START doctoc -->
 <!-- END doctoc -->

-Download the exercice file to your computer with the following command:
+Download the exercise file to your computer with the following command:

 ```bash
 $> curl -L https://git.io/fAjRa > rainbow.txt